ibexa/documentation-developer/docs/content_management/images/fastly_io.md

 ## Fastly CLI

-Below you will find the most common commands that can be used to set up and manage  VCLs in Fastly.
+Below you can find the most common commands that you can use to set up and manage VCLs in Fastly.
-For full list of Fastly CLI commands see, [Fastly CLI reference](https://developer.fastly.com/reference/cli).
+For a full list of Fastly CLI commands, see [Fastly CLI reference](https://developer.fastly.com/reference/cli).

+!!! note

+    The examples use `--version=latest`, but if you are debugging your active configuration, replace it with `-version=active`.

 Setup: